Wagonx/binarywagon/content/posts/how-to-labvm/index.md

 #### Who is this for?

-This guide will cover, creating a windows VM, configuring the hypervisor, and setting up FlareVM.
-The goal is by the end of this post, you will have a simple, but effective place to start basic malware analysis.
-This VM will really only be something you want to use for CTF's or educational challenges.
-We will not be doing the nessasry configuration on the network to make this sutiable for real world samples, also, if you are reading this guide, you are not ready to work with any real samples quite yet anyway.
+This guide will cover creating a Windows VM, configuring the hypervisor, and setting up FlareVM.
+The goal is that by the end of this post, you will have a simple, but effective, place to start fundamental malware analysis.
+This VM is primarily intended for use in CTFs or educational challenges.
+We will not be performing the necessary configuration on the network to make this suitable for real-world samples.
+Additionally, if you are reading this guide, you are not ready to work with any real samples quite yet.

 # Section 1 - Creating the Virtual Machine

 ## 1.1 - Choosing your ISO

-For my example, I will be using a Windows 11 23H3 ISO, if you need help getting your own, check out my other post where I detail the process of doing so.
+For my example, I will be using a Windows 11 23H3 ISO If you need help getting your own, check out my other post where I detail the process of doing so.
 I am also going to use a tool called [Tiny11](https://github.com/ntdevlabs/tiny11builder).
-Tiny11 is a script that will help debloat my ISO and size it down before I create the virutal machine.
-This will be useful for keep our resource usage down on the hypervisor host, and allow me to have more VMs running simutanesouly.
-Tiny11, does remove some built in features of windows, and occasionally can lead to some strange issues, especially if you choose to use the Tiny11Core version.
-If it does become and issue, doing it without is totally fine.
-For know, make sure, before moving one, you have completed the following:
+Tiny11 is a script that will help optimize my ISO by reducing its size before I create the virtual machine.
+This will be useful for keeping our resource usage down on the hypervisor host and allowing me to have more VMs running simultaneously.
+Tiny11 removes some built-in Windows features and can occasionally cause strange issues, especially with the Tiny11Core version.
+If it does become an issue, doing it without is totally fine.
+For now, make sure, before moving one, you have completed the following:

 - Obtained a copy of Win11
 - (Optional) Created your Tiny ISO with Tiny11

 ## 1.2 Picking your Hypervisor

-There are a multitude of both Type 1 (e.g Proxmox) and Type 2 (e.g VirtualBox) hypervisors to choose from.
-I will personally be demonstrating using VMWare Workstation Pro, my Type 2 hypervisor of choice.
-You can pick whatever though, the steps are pretty similar, if you are still new, I would not reccomend setting up a Type 1 Hypervisor just for this though.
+There are a multitude of both Type 1 (e.g, Proxmox) and Type 2 (e.g, VirtualBox) hypervisors to choose from.
+I will be demonstrating using VMware Workstation Pro, my Type 2 hypervisor of choice.
+You can pick whatever, though.
+The steps are similar.
+If you are still new, I would not recommend setting up a Type 1 Hypervisor just for this, though.
 Below are a few options I recommend for Type 2:

 ### Windows HyperVisors
 - [VirtualBox](https://www.virtualbox.org/) (Free)